w3c-fedid/FedCM/proposals/idp-sign-in-status-api.md

 }
 ```

-To be called from the IDP's origin, and marks the current origin as signed in or signed out.

 In addition, a `close()` function is provided to signal to the browser that the
 signin flow is finished.
 The reason for this function in addition to the header